 The best way to control carpenter bees is with the help of a professional pest control company.
 DIY methods can cause female bees (the ones that do the damage) to become trapped.
 If trapped, they will bore a new tunnel to escape.
 And new tunnels mean more damage.

 Getting rid of carpenter bees also requires the use of insecticides.
 When these products are not administered in a proper manner they can be toxic to pets, children, and adults living in the structure being treated.

-If you have carpenter bees on your property, and you're in our Pennsylvania service area, contact Witt Pest Management for an effective resolution to your problem that won't lead to more damage.
+If you have carpenter bees on your property, and you're in our Pennsylvania service area, contact Witt Pest Management for an effective resolution to your problem.
 A single carpenter bee isn't much of a threat.
 But a carpenter bee infestation that isn't treated, is a threat.